Moe-hacker/ruri/README.md

 For production, I fully recommand you to use tools like [crun](https://github.com/containers/crun), [youki](https://github.com/youki-dev/youki), [containerd](https://containerd.io/), [docker](https://www.docker.com/), [podman](https://podman.io/), [LXC](https://linuxcontainers.org/), [bubblewrap](https://github.com/containers/bubblewrap), they are more secure and stable.
 This is a non-OCI tool and, you take your own risk using it when you really need.
 The whole project is experimental!

-# Looking for i18n?

-This project is not for you.
-If you don't know and don't want to know what's chroot/unshare/namespace/PID/capability/cgroup, you also can't know what's 换根/取消共享/命名空间/进程编号/能力/控制组.
-And I currently have no time to mantain multi-language docs.
-But as this is an open-source project, you are welcome to make your own fork with your preferred language :)

 # WARNING

 ```